engineerdavut/shared-ledger-system/README.md

 - **Type Safety**: Enforce a consistent, type-safe approach to shared ledger operations using Python Enums, Pydantic, and SQLAlchemy.
 - **Extensibility**: Allow individual applications to define additional ledger operations without breaking shared functionality.
 - **Database Integrity**: Ensure each transaction is tracked and stored with strict data integrity using Postgres and Alembic migrations.
+- **Enhanced Security & Performance**: With integrated authentication, rate limiting, and Redis caching, the system is designed to be secure and performant.
+- **Observability**: Utilize Prometheus for monitoring, Grafana for dashboards, and advanced logging for troubleshooting.

 ---